cognition/rbrooker-elasticsearch/README.md

 * Exposed Default ports 9200 9300
-* Exposed volume to for mounting is "/es"
+* Exposed volume to for mounting are "/es","/data","/es/conf", "/work","/es/logs", and "/es/plugins"